-A transcript of credits will be issued upon written request from a student and her parent/guardian.
-Transcripts for currently enrolled students may be ordered through the Counseling Department.
-Ordinarily, transcripts will be provided within two weeks of the initial request.
-No transcript will be issued for a student unless all financial obligations to the school have been fulfilled.
-A charge of \$3.00 will be required for each transcript.
-One final transcript will be sent free of change to the student's college of choice, provided that all financial obligations to the school have been met.
+If a student is planning to attend a special program or applying for a scholarship that requires an official transcript, she may request the transcript through the Counseling Department.
+Ordinarily, transcripts will be provided within two days of the initial request, provided that all financial obligations to the school have been fulfilled.
+A final transcript will be sent to the student's college of choice.